 Would You Like to Improve Your Digital Marketing Skill Set?

 Now that you’ve been looped into the digital marketing funnel concept, do you have other topics of digital marketing that need brushing up?
-UMass Amherst’s Isenberg School of Management, in conjunction with Simplilearn, offers a fantastic online digital marketing bootcamp experience that will make you a digital marketing specialist in just six months.
+In collaboration with the University of Massachusetts, Simplilearn offers a fantastic online digital marketing bootcamp experience that will make you a digital marketing specialist in just six months.

 Through live classes, real-world group projects, master sessions, and interactive case studies, you will learn valuable digital marketing skills like: